Safe3/firefly/README.md

 ## :kissing_heart: Contact

-If you want to support more features such as access controling, advanced routing, bastion machines, peer-to-peer transmission, etc., please contact us.
+If you want to support more features such as access controling, advanced routing, bastion machines, peer-to-peer transmission, etc, please contact us.